kevinharvey/django-tdd/README.md

 Usage
 ===

 Use the management command in place of `runserver`.
-The following command will run all of the tests in your project (including the tests for Django itself), and then start the development server.
+The following command will run all of the tests in your project and then start the development server.

     python manage.py tdd